piyushxh/ngHmr/README.md

 # NgHmr - Step 3

 In this branch, "step3", we add a few more components and wire up Angular Router to help with navigation.
-We'll introduce a sort of "wizard", where the user has to proceed sequentially from one screen to the next.
-You have no doubt endured forms like this.
-The point of this step is to show that HMR can help us work on the 2nd or 3rd screen of the "wizard" form without having to start all over again with every change.
-Except we're not handling state management very well.
-In this branch, we're let each component "own" or manage it's own chunk of application state.
-Unfortunately, this means that when a component is changed, and the old code is therefore swapped out with the new code, we loose that data.
+We'll introduce a "counter" component that lets the user click '+' and '-' buttons to increment or decrement a counter.
+The point of this step is to show that, while we have HMR set up to reload our modified code, we're losing our the portion of application state that is held and maintained by the reloaded module(s).
+Suppose we click the '+' button five times and then change the Counter component code.
+The Counter component will be reloaded, and our counter will be reset to 0.
+This probably isn't the best way to handle state management.
+We don't want our state to be affected.
+We don't want to have to click the '+' button five (or however many) times just to get back to where we were, every time we make some code change.
+We'll start fixing this situation next, in step 4, by using Redux and a couple other associated libraries.

 ## Setup
 Run `npm install` or, if you use Yarn, just run `yarn`.